UoMResearchIT/programming_with_python/_episodes/02-dictionaries.md

 ~~~
 {: .language-python}

-Following the previous example, we can create a hash table, a python dictionary, using the name of the person as *key* and the age as *value*:
+Following the previous example, we can create a python dictionary using the name of a person as the *key* and their age as the *value*:
 ~~~
 d = {'alice': 35, 'bob': 18}
 ~~~